Sofia García: Early life and amateur career

 García was born in Asunción and enjoyed a successful amateur career.
 In 2013, she won the South American Junior Championship by ten strokes.
-She won the South American Amateur Golf Championship back to back in 2015 and 2016, the first winner from her country in this championship.
+She won the South American Amateur Golf Championship two years in a row, in 2015 and 2016, becoming the first winner from her country in this championship.
 In 2019, she won the Dutch International Junior Open.

 She represented Paraguay at the Campeonato Sudamericano Copa Los Andes seven times between 2012 and 2019, and at the Espirito Santo Trophy in 2016 and 2018.

 García attended Texas Tech University between 2016 and 2021, playing with the Texas Tech Red Raiders women's golf team.
 She posted a career stroke average of 72.2, a school record, and won four tournaments.
 She played on the winning Arnold Palmer Cup teams in 2019 and 2020, and was invited to play in the Augusta National Women's Amateur in 2020 and 2021.

 At the 2019 Pan American Games, García teamed with Fabrizio Zanotti, Julieta Granada, and Carlos Franco, to win the silver medal in the mixed team event.